 Sometimes following cropping rules to the letter will still leave my portraits looking visually jarring.
 An example of this is if I photograph a model wearing 3/4 sleeves and crop at a point that is technically correct, leaving a tiny amount of arm showing just below the sleeve.
 This looks like a mistake and would look better if I cropped a little higher to remove the skin.

 The more you shoot, the more you will start to get a feeling for what looks right to you.
 If you’re still not sure, do two versions and compare them.

 You might like to deliberately create a series of portraits that are visually jarring because they will evoke an emotional reaction.

-This post was written by Gina Milicia who has authored many articles here on dPS as well as the following four best selling eBooks:
+This article was written by Gina Milicia, who has authored many articles here on dPS as well as the following best-selling eBooks: